Newton County, Arkansas

 Newton County is a county in the U.S. state of Arkansas.
 As of the 2020 census, the population was 7,225.
 The county seat is Jasper.
 Newton County is Arkansas's 46th county, formed on December 14, 1842, and named for Thomas W. Newton, an Arkansas Congressman.

+Newton County is part of the Harrison, AR Micropolitan Statistical Area.

 It is an alcohol prohibition or dry county.

-Newton County is part of the Harrison, AR Micropolitan Statistical Area.

 History

 Newton County residents were divided during the Civil War, serving in both the Confederate and Union armies.
 John Cecil, who had served as Newton County's sheriff, served as a Confederate Captain.
 Jasper blacksmith James R. Vanderpool (ca. 1832–1880) served as Captain of Union Company C, 1st Regiment Arkansas Infantry Volunteers, while farmer and teacher John McCoy (1820–1903) served as Captain of Union Company F, 1st Regiment Arkansas Infantry Volunteers.
 Many Newton County citizens served under each of these men, as well as in other units.
 As an example of how the war divided families, Confederate Captain Cecil's brother, Sam, served as a sergeant in Union Company D, 2nd Regiment Arkansas Cavalry Volunteers.
 Violence took a severe toll on the civilian population, and at one point, Captains McCoy and Vanderpool escorted 20 wagons of Unionist families from Newton County to Missouri to seek refuge.